 Wisconsin Foreign Qualification

-There are 2 different ways to foreign qualify in Wisconsin depending on your legal entity type and tax classification.
+There are 4 different ways to foreign qualify in Wisconsin depending on your legal entity type and tax classification.
 Follow the guide below to help you register with the Secretary of State in Wisconsin or use Mosey to do it.

 Use Mosey to register with the Secretary of State in Wisconsin.

-Wisconsin Foreign Registration for C Corporation
+Wisconsin Foreign Registration for Corporation

-If you are "doing business" in Wisconsin, you are required to register with Wisconsin Department of Financial Institutions by filing a Foreign Business Corporation Certificate of Authority Application (From 21).
+If you are "doing business" in Wisconsin, you are required to register with Wisconsin Department of Financial Institutions by filing a Foreign Business Corporation Certificate of Authority Application (Form 21).
 In lieu of defining what constitutes as "doing business," the Department of Financial Institutions does provide a list of activities that are exceptions to the registration requirement.

 1. Obtain Certificate of Status